ohsu-comp-bio/vrs_anvil_toolkit/README.md

 # run the vrs_bulk command in parallel in the background
 nohup vrs_bulk annotate --scatter & # press enter to continue

-# get the status of the scatter processes
+# get the status of the processes for the most recent scatter run
 vrs_bulk ps
 ```

+The command line utility supports Google Cloud URIs and running commands in the background to interop with Terra out-of-the-box.
+This is described in the CLI usage above.
+For an example notebook, see `vrs-anvil-demo.ipynb` on the `vrs-anvil` workspace.

 **Processing VCF Files ([vrs-python](https://github.com/ga4gh/vrs-python))**

 vrs-python is a GA4GH GKS package centered around creating Variant Representation specification (VRS) IDs: consistent, globally unique identifiers for variation.
 Some of its functionality includes variant ID translation and VCF annotation.
-Used as a dependency in vrs_bulk, it can also be used as a standalone package.
+Used as a dependency in `vrs_bulk`, it can also be used as a standalone package.

 For Python usage, see [vrs_vcf_annotator.py](scripts/vrs_vcf_annotator.py) for an example.